nicklesimba/quick-kind-multus-whereabouts/README.md

    - if you get an error like... `error adding container to network "macvlan-conf": failed to find plugin "macvlan" in path"`

-   - ...then try applying this file (it was taken from multus-cni upstream repo under /e2e)
+   - ...then this step of the process failed:

 		`$ kubectl apply -f cni-install.yml`

+   - try to look at multus-cni upstream repo under /e2e for a more up to date version of cni-install.yml, maybe.

 4. Check that Whereabouts is working correctly.